Achieving a single enterprise system at Johns Hopkins

 The Department of Emergency Medicine and Pediatric Emergency Medicine will be the first two inpatient clinical departments at The Johns Hopkins Hospital to go-live with Epic on August 6, 2014.

 Johns Hopkins Hospital ambulatory practices converted to Epic in June 2013.
 Outpatient pediatric practices migrated to Epic on August 15, 2013.

 Johns Hopkins Medicine has made a strategic commitment to the deployment of a fully integrated suite of Epic solutions, across the enterprise.
-Although a precise schedule is not yet finalized, we look forward to the deployment of Epic at The Johns Hopkins Hospital for inpatient applications over the next few years.
+The deployment of Epic at The Johns Hopkins Hospital for inpatient applications is scheduled for the summer of 2016.

 Johns Hopkins Bayview Medical Center went live with ambulatory as part of the first rollout phase.
-Although a precise schedule is not yet finalized, Epic will be implemented for inpatient applications at Johns Hopkins Bayview Medical Center over the next few years.
+Epic will be implemented for inpatient applications at Johns Hopkins Bayview Medical Center in December 2015.
 Find more on the Epic rollout at Johns Hopkins Bayview.

 Ambulatory First - COMPLETED

 In April 2013, Epic applications were implemented in over 600 separate clinics and Ambulatory care settings.
 Learn more about the Ambulatory First rollout.

 Epic was implemented – for ambulatory as well as inpatient applications - at Howard County General Hospital and Sibley Memorial Hospital on June 1, 2013.
 Epic will be implemented at Suburban Hospital in April 2016.
 Click on links related to the rollout at Howard County General Hospital, Sibley, and Suburban.
 Find more on the Community Division rollout.